 Yes, retail stores are busy, chaotic, and stressful, but that is no excuse for ignoring employee feedback.
 Thankfully, today’s technology makes taking action easier than ever.
 The right software can guide both managers and employees through the action plan process, by delivering bite-sized, personalized actions.
 Following feedback through with action can help to boost employee engagement and motivate your team.

-Motivating and engaging retail workers does not have to be complicated or time-consuming, but it does require a commitment from the management team.
-Download the Shop Direct Customer Success Story to find out how Shop Direct, a multi-brand online retailer serving the United Kingdom and Ireland, was able to boost employee engagement by 17 percent with Achievers' award-winning employee engagement and recognition platform.
+Motivating and engaging retail employees does not have to be complicated or time-consuming, but it does require a commitment from the management team.
+Download the Shop Direct Customer Success Story to find out how Shop Direct, a multi-brand online retailer serving the United Kingdom and Ireland, was able to boost employee engagement by 17 percent with Achievers‘ award-winning employee engagement and recognition platform.